florantara/gatsby-theme-mercadolibre-store/README.md

 #### Override the settings

-Create the file `settings/theme.js` in the site's `src` folder and add the following:
+Create the file `settings/theme.js` in the site's `src/@florantara/gatsby-theme-mercadolibre-store/` folder and add the following:

 ```javascript
 import { theme as baseTheme } from "@florantara/gatsby-theme-mercadolibre-store/src/settings/theme";